 Fabienne Peter

-I am a Professor of Philosophy at the University of Warwick, specializing in political philosophy, moral philosophy, and social and political epistemology.
-I served as Head of Department from 2017 to 2020.
+I am a Professor of Philosophy at the University of Warwick, specialising in moral and political philosophy and in social epistemology, including political epistemology.
+I served as Head of Department from 2017 to 2020, and I am currently an Academic Director in the University's Research Executive, responsible for interdisciplinary research and research communications.

-I am a past editor of Economics and Philosophy and a past associate editor of the Journal of Applied Philosophy.
+I am an associate editor of the Journal of Moral Philosophy.
+I am also a past editor of Economics and Philosophy and a past associate editor of the Journal of Applied Philosophy.
+In 2024/25, I am President of the Aristotelian Society.

 Teaching